eslint/rfcs/designs/2023-relative-cache/README.md

 The suggested approach is to truncate the given absolute path of the file to a relative path in the cache.

 ### Adding the command line parameter
-- conf/default-cli-options.js: add the property 'shearableCache' with a default of false.
+- conf/default-cli-options.js: add the property 'shareableCache' with a default of false.
 It should be put in the section with the other cache variables, below cacheStrategy.
 - docs/src/use/command-line-interface.md: Add an explanation of the 'shareable-cache' variable with the other cache variables: "By default, an eslintcache contains full file paths and thus cannot readily be shared across developers or ci machines.
 "False" is that default.
 "True" changes the internal storage to store a relative path to the process execution directory, thus making the eslintcache shareable across developers and ci machines. .
 If you change this setting, you must regenerate your entire eslint cache."
 - eslint-helpers.js: add shareableCache variable (set to false) to the processOptions
 - lib/options.js: Add an option 'shareable-cache' of type Boolean with a nice description for people to read: By default, an eslintcache contains full file paths and thus cannot readily be shared across developers or ci machines.
 "False" is that default.
 "True" changes the internal storage to store a relative path to the process execution directory, thus making the eslintcache shareable across developers and ci machines. .
 If you change this setting, you must regenerate your entire eslint cache.